railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 Open a product form to see the information that describes it.
 Several different types of product can be found in the demonstration data, giving quite a good overview of the possible options.

 Price lists (:menuselection:`Products --> Pricelists`) determine the purchase and selling prices and adjustments derived from the use of different currencies.
-The  *Default Purchase Pricelist*  uses the product's  *Cost*  field to base a Purchase price on.
-The  *Default Sale Pricelist*  uses the product's  *List Price*  field to base a Sales price on when issuing a quote.
+The :menuselection:`Default Purchase Pricelist` uses the product's :guilabel:`Cost`  field to base a Purchase price on.
+The :menuselection:`Default Sale Pricelist` uses the product's :guilabel:`List Price` field to base a Sales price on when issuing a quote.

 Price lists are extremely flexible and enable you to put a whole price management policy in place.
 They're composed of simple rules that enable you to build up a rule set for most complex situations: multiple discounts, selling prices based on purchase prices, price reductions, promotions on whole product ranges and so on.